No individual assignment (essay or exam) will count for more than 40% of the final grade.

 The first stage of the process is a discussion with the teaching assistant (if applicable), and then with the instructor of the course; the appeal must be made within three weeks of the date on which the assignment was returned to the class.

-A formal request to appeal a grade at the departmental level must be made in writing; forms are available from the English Undergraduate Affairs Coordinator.
+A formal request to appeal a grade at the departmental level must be made in writing; forms are available from the English Undergraduate Studies Office.
 A request cannot be lodged without grounds, which may include questions of fairness or appropriateness of general grading practices.

 The Chair of Undergraduate Studies will contact the instructor in order to ensure that a full discussion of the matter has taken place at the level of the instructor and the student.
 In the case of a final examination, the student is entitled to go over the examination with the instructor.
 For an assignment or test, the student must discuss the material in some detail with the instructor.
 The absence of a response from the instructor within two weeks during the fall and winter terms will be taken as agreement that jurisdiction in the matter has moved to the departmental level.
 During the summer term, if the instructor is unavailable, the request will normally be suspended as long as necessary.
 (This does not contravene the Senate deadlines given below; the grievance must be filed within the appropriate time limit.)
 If an instructor is unavailable for an extended period of time the request for relief will proceed.